zimfw/completion/README.md

 This file is produced to speed up the completion initialization.
 The file path can be customized with the following zstyle:

-    zstyle ':zim:completion' dumpfile '/path/to/.zsh_dumpfile'
+    zstyle ':zim:completion' dumpfile '/path/to/zsh_dumpfile'

+The completion cache is stored in the `${ZDOTDIR:-${HOME}}/.zcompcache` directory by default.
+This path can be customized to a proper cache directory with:

+    zstyle ':zim:completion' cache-path ${XDG_CACHE_HOME}/zsh/zcompcache

+or

+    zstyle ':zim:completion' cache-path ~/.cache/zsh/zcompcache

-Add the zstyle to your `~/.zshrc` before where the modules are initialized.
+Add the zstyles to your `~/.zshrc` before where the modules are initialized.

 Zsh options
 -----------